-Served: 14 years
+Served: 15 years

 July 15, 1881, to February 28, 1895

-Appointed to the Department in 1881, Patrolman Morris, of 599 McMillan Street, ran the riverfront beat with Detective Billy Bulmer when it was one of the toughest places in the city.
+Patrolman Morris joined the Cincinnati Police Department in 1881.
+He ran the riverfront beat with Detective Billy Bulmer when it was one of the toughest places in the city.
 Patrolman Morris was noted and highly respected for his bravery.
 He was one of the most efficient and popular officers of the day with many thrilling experiences and narrow escapes from death.

-Louis Stolzenberger was 23-years-old during June 1891 when he married 19-year-old Lizzie Fulcher Cook.
+Louis Stolzenberger was born about 1868 and during June 1891 he married 19-year-old Lizzie Fulcher Cook.
 They lived in a tenement house at 492 Central Avenue near 14th Street.
 The two had a child together, but the child became sick and died.

-Earlier, on the 27th, Lizzie went to police headquarters to report an assault by her husband that morning.
+On February 27, 1895, Lizzie went to police headquarters to report an assault by her husband that morning.
+She alleged that before leaving that morning, he threatened to come back and do harm to her and her sister.
 The judge issued a warrant which was assigned to Court Officer Morris.
-She alleged that before leaving that morning, he threatened to come back and do harm to her and her sister.

-Officer Morris went to the Stolzenberger home and, upon finding that Stolzenberger was not there, he stood across the street from the residence and waited.
+Later in the day, Stolzenberger left his brother’s home and went looking for his wife again.
 When Stolzenberger arrived home, Officer Morris followed him up to the second floor of the tenement and arrested him at the door to his flat.
 Stolzenberger said, “all right,” and went down the hall with Officer Morris.

 As they arrived at the head of the stairway, Stolzenberger suddenly turned, pulled a .32 Colt revolver, put it to Officer Morris’s breast, and shot him.
 Officer Morris rolled down the stairway.
 Stolzenberger ran down the steps, jumped over the fallen officer, and ran to Taft Street and down Central Avenue.